digirati-co-uk/digital-preservation-docs/goobi/UOL_Goobi_Requirements_Document_DRAFT.md

 - All items to be digitised are catalogued to item level on EMu or ALMA.
 - A list of records (one per line) to be digitised with EMu IRN or the ALMA BIBNET references are pasted into the mass import interface of Goobi.
 	- #done Geoff can we have such a file please?
-	- #done Leeds Please can you create a sample of such identifiers as a list (for alma and for EMu) for intranda
+	- #done Leeds Please can you create a sample of such identifiers as a list (for alma and for EMu) for intranda [see Internet Archive record - https://archive.org/details/b21524956 image to download from there, and record is here https://explore.library.leeds.ac.uk/special-collections-explore/241077]
 	- #intranda take this into account for the pricing proposal (no excel anymore)
 - A project has been set up in Goobi with a total number of processes, estimated number of pages, a start date, and a deadline for completion.
 - The initial percentage for quality assurance has been set.
 See #Development above.